Raghav13995/notification-system/README.md

-"# notification"
+# notification

-Created By Raghav Agrawal
+Created By Raghav Agrawal -
+This is a simple notification service using SNS and SES, with a frontend using React.